 Under the FSO, the "responsible person" for each relevant building (being the person in control, usually as owner or manager, of relevant premises) must assess the risk of fire arising from the whole structure and take steps to mitigate any such risks.
 The BSA extends the statutory responsibilities of the "responsible person" under the FSO in relation to fire risk assessments and accessibility of certain information.
 The BSA also removes the cap on fines that may be levied in respect of certain offences.
-These provisions came into force on 1 October 2023.
-Registered Providers or Registered Social Landlords are the statutory "responsible persons" in respect of all buildings that they either own or occupy.
+Registered Providers or Welsh RSLs are the statutory "responsible persons" in respect of all buildings that they either own or occupy.
 The FSO is primarily enforced by local fire and rescue authorities.